arnelimperial/Code-C/README.md

 ***v1.0.0***

-Random console apps, snippets and mini-projects created for implementing Algorithms and data structure in C/C++ and as partial completion of programming course in Metropolia Open Studies.
+Random console apps, snippets and mini-projects created for implementing Algorithms and data structure in C and as partial completion of programming course in Metropolia Open Studies.

 ---